-Scotland accommodation offers a good choice of hotels and cottages, and some holiday rentals and hostels can be found in quiet rural areas or city centre locations.
+Scotland accommodation offers a good choice of hotels and cottages, holiday rentals, castle hotels and hostels, in either quiet rural areas or busy city centre locations.

-Your ideal accommodation will depend very much on the reason for your visit, but you are guaranteed to find great accommodation for fair prices to suit your taste.
+Your choice of accommodation will depend on the reason for your visit, but you are guaranteed to find great accommodation for fair prices to suit your budget and taste.

-Hotels are an ideal choice for either towns or cities.
-The same goes for holiday rentals.
-These would be the perfect choice if you’re looking for a little more freedom and privacy, and of course, all your home comforts.
+Hotels would be your ideal choice if you intend visiting either towns or cities.
+The same would apply to many of our holiday rentals.
+These would be the perfect choice if you’re looking for more space as well as a little more freedom and privacy, and of course, all your home comforts.

 Our holiday cottages and castles are usually found in quieter settings, making them great venues for exploring the countryside, and also as an ideal base for outdoor activities.
 You can also get some great budget accommodation with Scottish hostels.